Barbara-Padilha/DMML2022_Google/documentation/Report.md

                         ("classifier",dtc)])
 ```

-And once again, the final steps for our `Decision Tree Classifier` is to run the `evaluate` function and apply our trained model to the `unlabelled_test_data.csv` and generate another set of predictions as a submissable .csv file.
+And once again, the final steps for our `Decision Tree Classifier` is to run the `evaluate` function and apply our trained model to the `unlabelled_test_data.csv` and generate another set of predictions as a submissible .csv file.

 ### Random Forest